Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra: Example

 \section{Example}

 To illustrate programming in \LangName{} and reasoning about the costs of programs, in this section we walk through how to express and optimize block-encoded matrices for quantum applications.
 These examples are loosely derived from the algorithms literature.
-They are specifically chosen to demonstrate the system and explore the space of programs relevant to quantum algorithms.
+They are specifically chosen to demonstrate the system and preview the more complex applications we evaluate in \Cref{sec:evaluation}.